 Reg.
 (EU) 209/2013 prescribes the absence of VTEC O157, O26, O111, O103, O145 and O104:H4 in sprouts to be consumed as raw, and the NRLs and the other laboratories involved in the official control of food must be prepared to test this matrix.
-Therefore, similarly to PT12 in 2013, this study was conducted using this food commodity as the test matrix.
+Therefore, similarly to PT12 and PT14, conducted in 2013 and 2014, respectively, this study was carried out using this food commodity as the test matrix.

-As specified in the aforementioned regulation, the method used in this PT for the detection of VTEC was the ISO/TS 13136:2012, taking into account the adaptation provided by the EU-RL VTEC for the detection of VTEC O104:H4.
-The sprout samples were contaminated with a VTEC O104 strain, a serogroup that had never been included before in the PTs on the detection of VTEC in food matrices.
+As specified in the aforementioned regulation, the method used in this PT for the detection of VTEC was the ISO/TS 13136:2012.
+The sprout samples were contaminated with a VTEC O111 strain, a serogroup that had never been included before in the PTs on the detection of VTEC in food matrices.
 Two levels of contamination were included, the lowest being around the limit of detection of the analytical method estimated for this food matrix.
 The analysis of the results provided by the participating laboratories induces the following remarks:

-- Forty-one NRLs, representing the 28 EU Member States, Egypt, Norway, Russia, Switzerland and Turkey joined the study, setting forth the growth and consolidation of the network of national laboratories for E. coli. - The PCR screening of the samples confirmed the suitability and fit for purpose of the method ISO/TS 13136:2012.
-As a matter of fact, the presence of the VTEC O104 genes was identified correctly by 36 NRLs (90 %) in sample A (high level of contamination) and by 32 NRLs (80 %) in sample B (low level of contamination, limit of detection). - 3.
-The contaminating VTEC O104 strain was isolated from sample A by 35 NRLs (87 %) and from sample B by 27 NRLs (67 %). - 4.
+- 1. Thirty-six NRLs representing 26 EU Member States, Norway, Switzerland, Russia and Egypt joined the study, confirming the consolidation of the network of national laboratories for E. coli. - The PCR screening of the samples confirmed the suitability and fit for purpose of the method ISO/TS 13136:2012.
+The presence of the VTEC O111 genes was identified correctly by 31 NRLs (86 %) in sample A (high level of contamination) and by 28 NRLs (78 %) in sample B (low level of contamination, limit of detection). - 3.
+The contaminating VTEC O111 strain was isolated from sample A by 23 NRLs (64 %) and from sample B by 17 NRLs (47 %). - 4.
 To evaluate the NRL performance, penalty points were assigned for all the incorrect results provided, with the exception of those related with the isolation step for sample B, because the contamination level was set at the limit of detection of the isolation procedure.
-As a whole, using these metrics, only 4 laboratories out of the 40 NRLs that contributed results had an unsatisfactory performance, confirming that nearly all the European NRLs are able to detect VTEC contamination in sprouts, according to the prescriptions of Reg.
+As a whole, using these metrics, 6 out of the 36 NRLs that contributed results had an unsatisfactory performance, confirming that nearly all the European

+NRLs are able to detect VTEC contamination in sprouts, according to the prescriptions of Reg.
 (EU) 209/2013.

-- 5. Many NRLs did not complete the characterization of the isolated VTEC O104 strain by testing the presence of the H4 associated gene (fliCH4) and the marker genes of enteroaggregative adhesion (aaic and aggR).
-Testing for H4 is prescribed by Reg.
-(EU) 209/2013, and therefore penalty points were assigned to missing result.
-Since enteroaggregative adhesion is not mentioned in Reg.
-(EU) 209/2013 and was not esplicitly requested in the PT design, penalty points were not assigned to missing results.
-However, laboratories should consider that any O104 strains isolated from food should be submitted to this test. - 6.
-The results of the study also confirmed that the addendum to the ISO/TS 13136:2012 provided by the EU-RL for the detection of VTEC O104:H4 is as robust as the ISO/TS 13136:2012 itself and represents a suitable tool for the detection of this VTEC serogroup in the food commodity regarded by the regulation (EU) 209/2013. - 7.
+- 5. The results of the study confirmed that the ISO/TS 13136:2012 method represents a suitable tool for the detection of VTEC O111 in the food commodity regarded by the regulation (EU) 209/2013.
+However, the isolation of the VTEC O111 strains was not achieved from a relevant proportion of PCR-positive samples.
+This was likely due to the lack of an efficient selective/differential isolation medium, such as those vailable for VTEC O157 and, in a lesser extent VTEC O26, to be employed after the enrichment step. - 6.
 The results of the PT allowed to determine the performance parameters of the method indicated in the Reg.
-(EU) 209/2013 for the detection of VTEC in sprouts, including sensitivity, specificity and the limit of detection with the specific food matrix for which the method is intended to be applied.
-The design of the study and the determination of these parameters were done to support the NRLs and Official Laboratories, which can refer to them in order to have the method correctly accredited.
+(EU) 209/2013 for the detection of VTEC in sprouts, including sensitivity, specificity and the limit of detection for VTEC O111 in the specific food matrix for which the method is intended to be applied.
+The design of the whole study, planned to come to the determination of these parameters, was done to support the NRLs and Official Laboratories, which can refer to such parameters to have the method correctly accredited.